matfish2/vue-tables/readme.md

 [![npm version](https://badge.fury.io/js/vue-tables.svg)](https://badge.fury.io/js/vue-tables) [![Build Status](https://travis-ci.org/matfish2/vue-tables.svg?branch=master)](https://travis-ci.org/matfish2/vue-tables)

+Note: In v1.5 the `onRowClick` callback was replaced by a `row-click` event.

 This Vue package offers an easy and intuitive way of displaying Bootstrap-styled grids with data coming either from the client or from the server.

 - [Dependencies](#dependencies)